-If the BC-IE sent by the MS in the SETUP or CALL CONFIRM message indicates "maximum number of traffic channels" = "1 TCH" and WAIUR \leq 14.4 kbit/s and the BC-IE sent by the MS in the CALL CONFIRM message (MT case) or by the MSC in the CALL PROCEEDING message (MO case) indicates UIMI = "User initiated modification not allowed/required/applicable" or "User initiated modification up to 1 TCH/F allowed/may be requested", this shall be interpreted as if at least one end does not support multi-link operation, and neither end shall require RLP version higher than 1.
-The same interpretation shall apply if the octets containing the parameters "maximum number of traffic channels" or UIMI are not included in the respective BC-IE.
+- If in the call set-up signalling, either end indicates that it cannot support multi-link operation, neither end shall require usage of RLP-versions higher than 1.
+If the BC negotiation during call set-up results in a possibility for multi-link operation during the call, both ends shall require and accept RLP version 2 only; - If the BC-IE sent by the UE in the SETUP or CALL CONFIRM message indicates "maximum number of traffic channels" = "1 TCH" and WAIUR ≤ 14,4 kbit/s and the BC-IE sent by the UE in the CALL CONFIRM message (MT case) or by the MSC in the CALL PROCEEDING message (MO case) indicates UIMI = "User initiated modification not allowed/required/applicable" or "User initiated modification up to 1 TCH/F allowed/may be requested", this shall be interpreted as if at least one end does not support multi-link operation, and neither end shall require an RLP version higher than 1.